lelandjansen/ScaleBook/README.md

 #### Circle of Fifths
-To determine a major scale's key signature, one can use the Circle_of_Fifths.
+To determine a major scale's key signature, one can use the *Circle of Fifths*.
 Below are the steps required to do so:

 1. Start on the note C,
 2. Go up seven semitones,